 Agile project management can be applied to almost any large scale project in any industry, including construction.
 Agile asks you to first think of a project at a strategic level, then break it down into tasks.
 This practice of segmenting a project into bite-sized chunks helps ensure frequent and consistent delivery.
 It also enables you to structure any project to be more adaptive to changes.

-For instance, imagine your project is to build a single-dwelling house, and it’ll take four months.
+Say that your project is to build a single-dwelling house, and it’ll take four months.
 You can easily break this schedule down into two- to four-week sprints (or intervals).
 Perhaps the first sprint will be preparing and laying the foundation.
-The second sprint will involve constructing the rough framing, and so on.
-By planning and focusing on one sprint at a time, the project remains flexible to unexpected changes such as a sudden snowstorm or the buyer requesting a redesign of the kitchen.
+The second sprint will involve constructing the rough framing, etc. By planning and focusing on one sprint at a time, the project remains flexible to unexpected changes such as a sudden snowstorm or the buyer requesting a kitchen redesign.